CCI-MOC/hil/docs/INSTALL-devel.rst

+Following guide covers setting up a developement environmnet for HAAS on a CentOS/RHEL based system.

 Dependencies:
 =============
 There are a few things that HaaS expects the operating system to have::

-  yum install epel-release bridge-utils  gcc  httpd  ipmitool libvirt libxml2-devel  libxslt-devel  mod_wsgi \
+  yum install epel-release bridge-utils  gcc  httpd  ipmitool libvirt \
-  net-tools python-pip python-psycopg2 python-virtinst python-virtualenv qemu-kvm telnet vconfig virt-install
+  libxml2-devel  libxslt-devel  mod_wsgi net-tools python-pip python-psycopg2 \
+  python-virtinst python-virtualenv qemu-kvm telnet vconfig virt-install

-HaaS also expects there to be a database.
-Currently, HaaS supports SQLite and PostgreSQL.
+HaaS requires a database server and currently supports only SQLite and PostgreSQL.
 If you choose to use PostgreSQL database it is recommended to create a new system user with a separate home directory.
 This user will be configured to control the haas database.
 The development environment will be created in its home directory.